-To begin clinical practice, students must have a valid Health Care Provider (HCP) level CPR certificate.
+To begin clinical practice, students must have a valid Basic Life Support (BLS) level CPR certificate.
 This certification must remain up-to-date annually.
 Second Chance CPR and First Aid in Edmonton runs CPR courses early in August and dates will be booked for students.
 Students may choose to take this course or take one independently.
 The provider must use the Heart and Stroke Foundation Guidelines in order to be acceptable.
 Red Cross providers that follow the guidelines will also be accepted.

 Police Information Check:

 A Securities Check is required by many sites before they will allow students to begin their placement.
 They can be obtained through the Edmonton City Police, the Calgary City Police, the RCMP, or a local law enforcement agency.
 Any fees associated with this requirement are the responsibility of the student.
 Failure to obtain a clear check may prevent students from completing the clinical requirement of the program.
 Students from out of province will need to complete the security check in their home province.

 To meet patient protection standards suggested by Alberta Health & Wellness, students are required to obtain specified immunizations prior to clinical practice.
 The form and further details will be provided on admission to the program.

 To protect against infectious respiratory diseases, students will be fit-tested for a N95 mask before the first placement.